Hello fellow Illumineers!

 Amethyst Steel is a classic midrange deck with incredible balance.
 It handles aggressive Rush decks extremely well thanks to Steel’s efficient challengers and indirect damage tools, while also holding its own against Control decks through Amethyst’s card draw, exerting abilities, and sneaky win-condition pieces.
 This pairing excels in both shaping the board and closing out games before opponents stabilise.

 As always, this review is based on my personal testing and observations.
-I’ll go through what I consider the core cards, the good-to-have options, and the flex slots for the archetype.
+I’ll go through what I consider the core cards and the good-to-have options arranged by cost.
 If you have your own successful tech choices or variations, feel free to share them—our community grows stronger when we learn from each other!

 Core Cards